siyamsarker/WireShield/README.md

 We follow the proven, ops-friendly **"single static binary"** approach for reliability and ease of deployment.

-### 📥 Install the dashboard
+### 📥 Enable the dashboard

-During install, you'll be prompted to install the dashboard automatically (the script will also install Go if needed and build the binary).
-You can also install or reinstall it later by re-running the main script and accepting the dashboard prompt:
+During the first run you'll be asked whether to enable the dashboard (will install Go if needed and build the binary).
+You can reinstall it later by re-running the main script and accepting the prompt:

 ```bash
 sudo ./wireshield.sh
 ```

-The installer will:
+The script will:
 - ✅ Ensure dependencies (including Go if missing)
 - ✅ Build and install `/usr/local/bin/wireshield-dashboard`
 - ✅ Create `/etc/wireshield/dashboard-config.json` with a random admin password